DJIBOUTI

 Les Gravures Rupestre d’Abourma (05/01/2015) The Rock Engravings of Abourma are located in the north on the Makarrassou massif in the Tadjourah region.

 This prehistoric rock art has three km of rock engravings of a disappeared pastoral life.
 Thousands of sometimes very detailed scenes of wild and domestic animals as well as men hunting and combat.
-The represent millennia of engravings and extend over 1500m of basaltic walls.
+They represent millennia of engravings and extend over 1500m of basaltic walls.

-Wild animals (elephants, giraffes, hippos, rhinos, antelopes, etc.) and domestic animals (cattle, goats, camelids, etc.) testifies that the climate was humid with wooded plains. and verdant at the same time and shows agro-pastoral life of these populations.
+Wild animals (elephants, giraffes, hippos, rhinos, antelopes, etc.) and domestic animals (cattle, goats, camelids, etc.) testify that the climate was humid with wooded plains. and verdant at the same time and shows the agro-pastoral life of these populations.
 The use of lasso when hunting giraffes and auroch is important.
 Climate change with the gradual decrease in annual rainfall has decimated natural and animal fauna and left the rock carvings intact.
 They date from 38,000 BC from the Upper Palaeolithic to the present day.

-1. Mangroves: the three most important areas are on the North Coast, between Obock and Doumeira and include the Godoria Mangrove, Khor Angar mangrove and Ras Siyan Mangrove.
+1. Mangroves: the three most important areas are on the North Coast, between Obock and Doumeira and include the Godoria Mangrove, Khor Angar Mangrove and Ras Siyan Mangrove.
 They provide habitat for many terrestrial and marine animals and birds (green heron of the Red Sea, pelican, aquatic birds

 2. Mabla Mountains are over 1000m altitude located 25 km west of Obock, It is an open forest with few tall trees and is home to a rich fauna: yellow-tailed” melba marquet, the rameron pigeon, the shaded warbler, the paradise flycatcher and the African screech-owl.
 Verreaux’s eagles